Programming-0101/TheBook/Topic/B/Examples/Account.md

 ---
-title: TBA
+title: Topic B - Accounting Example
 ---
 # Account

 This simple class also illustrates fields.
 This example includes a driver.

 * Data Attributes of the Account class:
   * AccountNumber : Integer
   * Balance : Real
   * OverdraftLimit : Double